Javanese script: Wyanjana

-Aksara nglegéna
+Aksara nglĕgĕna

-Modern Javanese only uses 20 consonant sounds, represented by 20 of the original 33 aksara wyanjana, which are then referred to as ꦲꦏ꧀ꦱꦫ ꦔ꧀ꦭꦼꦒꦺꦤ.
+Modern Javanese only uses 20 consonant sounds, represented by 20 of the original 33 aksara wyanjana, which are then referred to as ꦲꦏ꧀ꦱꦫ ꦔ꧀ꦭꦼꦒꦼꦤ.
 They are commonly arranged in the hanacaraka sequence, a pangram whose name is derived from its first five letters, similar to the word "alphabet" which comes from the first two letters of the Greek alphabet, alpha and beta.
-This sequence has been used at least the 15th century, when the island of Java started to receive significant Islamic influence.
+This sequence has been used since at least the 15th century, when the island of Java started to receive significant Islamic influence.
 There are numerous interpretations on the supposed philosophical and esoteric qualities of the hanacaraka sequence, and it is often linked to the myth of Aji Saka.